YuhaoCheng/PyAnomaly/docs/intro.md

 ***Providing data augmentation.*** This API builds a pipeline to process the data based on the configuration file.
 Although the OpenCV and Torchvison are good enough to build the general data augmentation, we choose [imgaug](https://github.com/aleju/imgaug), which provides a convenient way to build the augmentation pipeline as the primary augmentation.
 This API will use the augmentation name and other parameters related to data augmentation in the configuration file.

+**!!!
+Attention: We do NOT use explicitly use this API, and we just call this in the DataAPI implicitly**

 #### DataAPI

 ***Providing the dataloader based on the dataset class and data augmentation.*** After registering datasets in the `datatools` package, users can get the dataloader based on the name which is registered in the package.
 This API will use the dataset name and other parameters related to the dataset in the configuration file.
 The dataloder will contain the data augmentation methods.